alexandercsmith/syntvx/README.md

 $ rails notes
 ```

-Add Changes to Git and Push to Master
+Add Changes to Git and Push to Github Master

 ```
 $ git add .